jiangyang5157/kotlin-android/router/README.md

   - Optional
 - `fragment`
   - Define fragment mapping
-  - Optional for *FragmentRoute* solution, as it already has fragmentClass information
+  - Not required for *FragmentRoute* solution, as it already has fragmentClass information
-  - Only required for *KeyRoute* solution, we provide "*Key* -> fragmentClass" mapping here
+  - Required for *KeyRoute* solution, we provide "*Key* -> fragmentClass" mapping here
 - `stackInitialization`
   - Setup router actions/instructions that will be executed once *router.setup* is ready. e.g. "`router push MainRoute`"
   - Optional